open-telemetry/opentelemetry-go-contrib/instrumentation/README.md

 All instrumentation packages MUST adhere to [the projects' contributing guidelines](../CONTRIBUTING.md).
 Additionally the following guidelines for package composition need to be followed.

-- All instrumentation packages MUST be a Go package.
+- All instrumentation packages MUST be a Go module.
    Therefore, an appropriately configured `go.mod` and `go.sum` need to exist for each package.
 - To help understand the instrumentation a Go package documentation SHOULD be included.
    This documentation SHOULD be in a dedicated `doc.go` file if the package is more than one file.